-EDUC 420 - Curriculum and Instruction in Secondary Mathematics and Sciences II

-This course continues the examination of the main currents at play in mathematics and science education begun in EDUC 320.
-The nature of mathematics and science-both in terms of its formal outcomes as well as what it is to "do math" or sciencewill be explored.
+EDUC 420 - Curriculum and Instruction in Secondary Mathematics and Sciences II formal outcomes as well as what it is to "do math" or sciencewill be explored.
 This will lead to a careful scrutiny of how curricula portray mathematics and science and how pedagogical practices can enable effective teaching in both disciplines.
 Students will also be exposed to current trends in educational technology and be challenged to see mathematics and science teaching within a broader cultural and religious framework.
 The course is closely coordinated with the EDUC 453 12 week practicum.